 Despite the fact that domestic and foreign corporations, along with trade associations, are some of the most politically active groups in the United States, earlier research has identified a substantial number of firms that are politically inactive.
 Using fresh data collected from the 2000 election cycle for the Fortune 1000 and the Forbes top foreign investors, we examine business soft money, lobbying expenditures, as well as PAC contributions, in exploring economic, institutional, and political factors that might explain the choice of political activity or inactivity.
 This article goes beyond earlier research in several ways.
 Previous research has focused on PAC contributions rather than a fuller range of activities, and has not included association political activity in the analysis of firm-level behavior.
 And, the influence of other actors in the political system, notably environmental and citizen groups, has not been systematically examined.
 Theoretically, these data allow us to examine the countervailing power thesis, the institutionalists' arguments about the nature of foreign business behavior, and the unexplored collective action questions that business associational activity poses -- are firm and associational activities complements or substitutes?

 Keywords: countervailing power; lobbying; political action committee (PAC); soft money

-Generally, I teach a variety of courses on political economy.
-My international political economy course explores the nexus of politics and economics, and particularly focuses on the politics of trade, monetary and investment policies.
-I also teach several advanced-level classes on development broadly, and the political economy of development more specifically (and underdevelopment).
-I use my field experience and substantive foci on Latin America, Africa and South Asia to help inform my classes.
+Prof. Drope teaches a variety of courses on political economy.
+His international political economy course explores the nexus of politics and economics, and particularly focuses on the politics of trade, monetary and investment policies.
+He also teaches several advanced-level classes on development broadly, and the political economy of development more specifically (and underdevelopment).
+He uses his field experience and substantive foci on Latin America, Africa and South Asia to help inform his classes.
 These courses focus particularly on the processes of economic reform; the roles of institutions, business and labor; and related issues such as poverty, human rights, war, gender and the environment.